 - Choose the best low-maintenance ground covers.

 Creeping Phlox (Phlox subulata) is excellent to cover the side of a hill or retaining wall.
 Low maintenance Houston landscaping ideas requires planning.
 Low maintenance landscaping doesn’t mean less beautiful.
-Creating a sense of flow and enhancing the natural qualities of the yard can be done by landscaping professionals.
+Creating a sense of flow and enhancing the natural qualities of the yard can be done by Texas landscaping professionals.

 - Use some front yard landscaping ideas.